 The Azzurri kept up their impeccable record against Joachim Low's men in battling to a 1-1 draw, and the coach was pleased with his players' performances despite failing to win

 Mats Hummels gave the Mannschaft an eighth-minute lead as he headed Toni Kroos' corner in off the post, but the Azzurri pulled one back through Ignazio Abate in the 28th minute.

-Joachim Low's men dominated much of the match and Prandelli acknowledged that his side still has plenty of work to do to match the best sides in the world.
+Joachim Low's men dominated much of the match and Prandelli acknowledged that his team still have plenty of work to do to match the best sides in the world.

-Much of the pre-match buildup had focused on Italy's impressive record against their visitors, and the Germans have now not any of their last eight meetings - a run that stretches back to 1995.
+Much of the pre-match build-up had focused on Italy's impressive record against their visitors, and the Germans have now not won any of their last eight meetings - a run that stretches back to 1995.